"Can we just *not* talk about politics?"

 Like it or not, this is the moment our kids are setting out into adulthood, and this is the political environment they’re entering.
 I’m not willing to hide from that reality.

 Which brings me back to this newsletter.
-I want this to be a place where we can learn from and support** each other as we navigate all this as parents of newly-hatched adults.
+I want this to be a place where we can learn from and support** each other as we navigate this environment as parents of newly-hatched adults.

-You’re not obligated to comment or even read every post, but I’d like this to be a place where we know we can talk.
-I trust we can do so in a way that’s productive.
+You don’t have to comment on or even read every post, but I want you to know this is a place where we can talk.
+I trust** we can do so in a productive way.

-** “Support” doesn’t mean “agree on everything.”
+** “Support” doesn’t mean “agree on everything” and “trust” doesn’t mean “no moderation.”
 See below.

 What if we don’t agree with each others’ politics?
 Or we sort of agree, but not on the details?

 Outrage is useful for grabbing attention and gaining social media traction by over-emphasizing extremes.
-This feeds an us-vs.-them narrative that keeps us fighting each other.
+This feeds an us-vs.-them narrative cycle that keeps us fighting with each other.
 Meanwhile, the politicians and power brokers watch from their box seats.
-As we fight, they toast themselves over their strategy and place their bets.
+As we squabble, they place their bets and toast themselves over the theater of it all.

 It’s all very Hunger Games.